 Iron Dev 2020 Call for Nominations

 I/ITSEC is now accepting nominations for its second annual Iron Dev competition at I/ITSEC 2020 November 29 – December 3, 2020.
-Nominations will be open until Aug 31, 2020
+Nominations have been extended to September 8, 2020.

 If you are an organization with developers in the training and simulation industry we are looking for your involvement in this competition to both showcase your team’s skills as well as improve your training system development skills.